rtavenar/hdr/content/parts/01/dtw.md

 * $\forall \mathbf{x}, \mathbf{x}^\prime, DTW(\mathbf{x}, \mathbf{x}^\prime) \geq 0$
 * $\forall \mathbf{x}, DTW(\mathbf{x}, \mathbf{x}) = 0$

-However, mathematically speaking, DTW is not a valid metric since it does not satisfy the triangular inequality nor the identity of indiscernibles.
+However, mathematically speaking, DTW is not a valid metric since it satisfies neither the triangular inequality nor the identity of indiscernibles.

 ## Setting additional constraints

-The set of temporal deformations to which DTW is invariant can be reduced by setting additional constraints on the set of acceptable paths.
+The set of temporal deformations to which DTW is invariant can be reduced by imposing additional constraints on the set of acceptable paths.
-These constraints typically consist in forcing paths to lie close to the diagonal.
+Such constraints typically consist in forcing paths to stay close to the diagonal.

 ```python tags=["hide_input"]